 Endometriosis affects one in 10 women in the United States, according to the Endometriosis Foundation of America.
 At Dedicated to Women OBGYN we are Deleware’s experts in alleviating pain and improving quality of life in women with endometriosis-associated pain.
 We are experienced in diagnosing and treating endometriosis and offer effective treatments and testing methods, including pelvic laparoscopies, transvaginal ultrasounds, and pelvic exams.
 Our surgical approach of radical resection has helped women in Dover and surrounding areas achieve a pain-free life.
-Contact Dedicated to Women OBGYN to schedule a consultation in Rehoboth Beach, Dover, Middletown, or Milford, DE.
+Contact Dedicated to Women OBGYN to schedule a consultation at our OBGYN clinic in Dover, Rehoboth Beach, Middletown, or Milford.
 Give us a call today at (302) 674-0223

 What Is Endometriosis?

 Typically the inner lining of the uterus is shed with each menstrual cycle.
 Endometriosis is a condition that occurs in women when the inner uterus lining starts to grow outside of the uterus, behind the uterus, on the bowels, or on the bladder.
 This results in the appearance of endometrial tissue outside of the uterus, which causes pelvic pain.
 Endometriosis is most commonly diagnosed among women in their 30s and 40s, but the onset of the condition typically starts during reproductive years.

 A specialist at Dedicated to Women ObGyn can help diagnose your symptoms as endometriosis and determine the best treatment for you.

 There are multiple theories over the root causes of endometriosis.